shuyuan6/PandemicSimulation/README.md

 In the figures shown below, the leftside sub-figure shows a board of dots.
 A green dot represents a healthy individual and a red dot represents an infected inidividual.
 Then dots move with random initial speed and random initial direction.
 When a dot hits the boundary, it gets bounced back.
 When a healthy dot comes close enough to an infected dot, there is a probablity that the healthy dot get infected.
 The infected dot will either die after a period of time, or recover and become immnune after a period of time.
 The rightside sub-figure plots the number of newly infected dots and overall dead dots in real time.

-## Eearly stage
+## Start stage
 This image shows that the count of the patients increased rapidly at the very early stage, the epidemic curve is like exponential growth.

 ![Image1 of PandemicSimulation](https://github.com/shuyuan6/PandemicSimulation/blob/master/Screen%20Shot%202020-09-28%20at%2012.44.10%20AM.png)

-## Mid stage
+## Developing stage
 As the time goes by, the epidemic curve reaches the peak, and go in into a short plateau period, the count of deaths emerges and increases.

 ![Image2 of PandemicSimulation](https://github.com/shuyuan6/PandemicSimulation/blob/master/Screen%20Shot%202020-09-28%20at%2012.44.23%20AM.png)

+## Peak stage
+As time progresses, most people have either got infected or dead.
+The number of new occurrences begins to drop significantly, while the overall death reaches record high.
 ![Image3 of PandemicSimulation](https://github.com/shuyuan6/PandemicSimulation/blob/master/Screen%20Shot%202020-09-28%20at%2012.44.33%20AM.png)

 ![Image4 of PandemicSimulation](https://github.com/shuyuan6/PandemicSimulation/blob/master/Screen%20Shot%202020-09-28%20at%2012.44.44%20AM.png)